Maria Nikiforova: Battle for Yelysavethrad

 Red Guards led by Alexander Belenkevich attempted to retake the city, but they were surrounded and wiped out within hours of arrival, prompting the city authorities to beginning executing their prisoners of war.
 Nikiforova subsequently led the Druzhina in an assault by rail, digging in at the suburbs, where they were met by thousands of well-armed troops, who began spreading rumours to the local population that depicted Nikiforova as a sacrilegious bandit leader.
 The battle descended into a war of attrition, with constant artillery and machine gun fire exchanged between the trenches over the course of two days.
 On 26 February, the Druzhina was reinforced by a detachment of Red Guards from Kamensk (Voronezh Oblast)|Kamensk, but these troops were largely ineffective against the city's defenses.
 Under heavy bombardment, the Druzhina fell back to Znamianka, where they were reinforced by more Red Guards under the command of Mikhail Muravyov, fresh from their victory in the Battle of Kyiv.
-Although the city's authorities had requested reinforcements from the Central Powers, none arrived, leaving the city vulnerable to a Soviet assault.
+The city's authorities had requested reinforcements from the Central Powers, but none arrived, leaving the city vulnerable to a Soviet assault.
 While the Ukrainian nationalists held off Nikiforova's advance from the north, Andrei Polupanov led an assault against the largely undefended south, forcing the city to capitulate.
 The city's authorities complied with the Soviet demands and released Nikiforova's imprisoned soldiers, with the city ultimately remaining in Soviet hands until 19 March, when an Imperial German assault forced the Soviet forces to evacuate.

 Retreat

 The forces of the Ukrainian Soviet Republic were ultimately unable to withstand the combined assault of the Central Powers, with only sporadic resistance delaying the offensive.
 After leaving Yelysavethrad, the Druzhina stooped in Berezivka, where they came into conflict with another anarchist detachment led by Grigory Kotovsky, after Nikiforova had attempted to extort money from the town's inhabitants.
-The Druzhina subsequently abandoned their train and reformed as a cavalry detachment, arranging their horses by fur colour, with Nikiforova herself riding at the head on a white horse.
+The Druzhina subsequently abandoned their train and reformed as a cavalry detachment, arranging their horses by fur color, with Nikiforova herself riding at the head on a white horse.

 The Druzhina rendezvoused with other Soviet forces at Preobrazhenka, finding the local estate in the hands of the Bolshevik commander Ivan Vasilievich Matveyev|Ivan Matveyev.
 Nikiforova immediately set about seizing the estate's goods and redistributing them to the local population, to the annoyance of Matveyev, who she was still formally subordinated to.
 Matveyev resolved to disarm the Druzhina before any more anarchists arrived at the rendezvous.
 He called a general meeting in which the principles of unity and discipline were to be discussed, but when Bolsheviks started making complaints about the anarchists, Nikiforova immediately understood the true purpose of the meeting and signalled her partisans to leave, escaping the village on horseback before they could be disarmed.
+When Antonov-Ovseenko learned of the planned disarmament of Nikiforova's forces, he rebuked the local Bolsheviks, telling them: "Instead of disarming such revolutionary fighting units, I would advise you to create them."